Jwan622/react-native-tutorial/notes.md

 - View - used to wrap everything in a return statement in a component. return one single root element.
 - Image - used to display images.
     - props: source
+- TextInput - for input of text
+    - props: autocorrect, autoCApitalize, value, onChangeText